Skip to content

 After the uptrend, a strong downtrend forms.
 A similar tactic could be used to open a short position.
 Wait for a pullback marked by the green (up) box.

 When an orange (down) brick forms, enter a short position, as the price could be heading lower again in alignment with the longer-term downtrend.
-Exit when up brick occurs.
+Exit when a green (up) brick occurs.

 These are sample guidelines, but note that sometimes you should see two or more bricks in a particular direction before deciding to enter or exit.